-"We've become integrated into projects that we wouldn't have been able to work on when everything was being done long-distance," says our project manager Michelle Harvey.
+"We've become integrated into projects that we wouldn't have been able to work on when everything was being done long-distance," says

 A SOLAR SKIN FOR BUILDINGS

 For solar power, Harvey is helping Wal-Mart expand beyond conventional rigid panels.
 Although the California and Hawaii sites are bolting heavy panels onto existing roofs, that method is problematic in Northern states, where many facility roofs could not handle the combined weight of solar panels and snow.